Grigore Sturdza: "Monstrous coalition"

+1866 events

 The political unrest was briefly ended that same month by Cuza's self-coup.
 In August 1865, at a time of mounting discontent, representatives of this regime allegedly raided Sturdza's home in Perieni, "but without success."
 Cuza's reign was finally brought to an end by the "monstrous coalition" counter-coup of February 1866.
 Over the following months of unrest, Romania (as the Principalities were now formally known) selected Carol of Hohenzollern, a Prussian subject, as their new Domnitor.
 His predecessor's abdication created the terrain for active separatism, which was promoted by Russia's agents in Moldavia.
 An April report in the Transylvanian press had it that "prince Gregoriu Sturza, under the condition of a foreign prince, has renounced his candidacy, but under other circumstances he will use any means to see himself on the throne."

 As noted by Radu Rosetti, some of the boyardom dreamed of restoring independence, "but they were mostly old men, with no energy left for accomplishing dreams of youth.
 The only one who still had the required energy and willpower, Beizadea Grigore Sturdza, never even made a move."
 In March 1866, the Beizadea, having been made a Colonel in the Romanian military, was also serving as the Prefect of Iași County.
 To the "Reds", he was primarily known as an abuser of the office.
 In May, this job confronted Sturdza with the Iași separatist riots, which doubled as outbreaks of antisemitic violence; restoring order by military force, he issued a proclamation extending his personal guarantee of safety to the Jewish locals.